 These deposits may indicate the current or future development of Retinal Blood Vessel Occlusion, a condition where blockages restrict blood flow to the back of the eye, causing temporary or permanent vision loss.

-Dr. Michael Feinstein, OD Eye Clinic and Eyes and Health in Newark, New Jersey
+Dr. Feinstein and Morillo Eye Associates Eye Clinic and Eyes and Health in Newark, New Jersey

 Many eye diseases can be quickly and easily diagnosed during a comprehensive eye exam.
 If you were diagnosed with an eye disease, such as Cataracts, Glaucoma, Macular degeneration, Diabetic retinopathy, or Dry eye, you may be overwhelmed by the diagnosis and confused about what happens next.
 Will you need medications or surgery – now or in the future?
 Our Newark eye doctor has prepared the following answers to your questions about eye disease.